Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 fuel_dev

-database using ServBay's database management tools (such as phpMyAdmin or Adminer).
-The default MySQL user (root
+database in ServBay’s database management tool (such as phpMyAdmin or Adminer).
+ServBay’s default MySQL user and password are bothroot

-'` is required for MySQL to ensure table and field names are properly quoted.
+'` is required for MySQL to ensure proper quoting of table and field names.

 Cache Configuration (Memcached and Redis)

 FuelPHP supports multiple cache drivers.
-Configure cache drivers and connection details in fuel/app/config/cache.php
+You can configure the cache driver and connection information in fuel/app/config/cache.php

 .
-Make sure Memcached and/or Redis services are running in ServBay.
+Make sure Memcached and/or Redis are started in ServBay.

 Memcached Configuration (fuel/app/config/cache.php